Underlying mechanisms of phase transitions in scalar-tensor theories: Understanding First-order Scalarization via first principles

 To begin with, note that there is an overall factor of $|\beta|^2$ in Eq.~\eqref{eq: b integral}, hence whatever value obtained from the integral will get enhanced as $\beta$ becomes more negative.
 This does not tell us anything about the sign of $b_0$, but it partially explains the overall increase in magnitude of $b_0$ as seen in Figure~\ref{fig: b0 vs beta}.
 Note that this $|\beta|^2$ factor is a reflection of $|\beta|$ measuring the strength of the coupling between matter and the scalar field as we discussed in relation to Eq.~\eqref{eq: tov perturbative expansion}.
 Hence, the overall $|\beta|^2$ factor isolates the \emph{direct} effect of the coupling strength, so that we can separate the indirect effects in the integrands of Eq.~\eqref{eq: b integral}.

+The contribution of the individual integrals $I_{i,\mu}$ in Eq.~\eqref{eq: b integral} can be seen in Figure~\ref{fig: integral_terms}.
+It is clear that the contribution of $I_\mu$ is ignorable.
+The other terms are comparable to each other, but the negative contribution of $I_2$ dominates as $\beta$ becomes more negative.
+This makes $b_0$ itself negative once we are below a certain $\beta$ value, which in turn leads to the appearance and dominance of first-order scalarization.

+There are several aspects of Figure~\ref{fig: integral_terms} that contributes to first-order scalarization being the norm at increasingly negative $\beta$.
+First, even though $I_0$ is a major positive contributor to $b_0$ at less negative $\beta$, its effect decreases quite steeply as $\beta$ becomes more negative, eventually rendering it ignorable.
+Secondly, $I_2$ and $I_4$ both grow in magnitude after a certain $\beta$ value, $-\beta \sim 20$ in Figure~\ref{fig: integral_terms}, essentially determining $b_0$.
+The negative term $I_2$ wins over to make $b_0$ negative, and consequently, scalarization becomes first-order. $I_2$ and $I_4$ have a different behavior at less negative $\beta$, they are not growing in magnitude.
+Our main task is revealing the reasons for first-order scalarization becoming the norm for $-\beta \gg 1$, so we will concentrate on the $-\beta \gtrsim 20$ region in this section, and discuss $-\beta \lesssim 20$ in Appendix~\ref{appx: decreasing I_2}.

+Overall, we observed the behavior in Figure~\ref{fig: integral_terms} for $-\beta \gtrsim 20$ to continue at least up to $\beta \sim -100$. $I_2$ and $I_4$ continue to grow in magnitude while the other two terms stay small, and $I_2$ continues to make $b_0$ increasingly negative for all sufficiently negative $\beta$, also helped by the overall $|\beta|^2$ factor in Eq.~\eqref{eq: b integral}.
+In the following, we will try to explain these observations by studying each of the integrands in $I_{i,\mu}$, which are plotted in Figure~\ref{fig: b integral terms}.
+Note that $\varphi$ depends relatively weakly on $\beta$, see Figure~\ref{fig: tachyon}.
+Hence, the $\beta$ dependence of $I_{0,2,4}$ essentially arises from $\rt_{0,2,4}$.
+Our main task will be understanding the behavior of these density terms.

-Existence of first-order scalarization is only possible if the matter response terms contribute negatively to the integral formula~\eqref{eq: b integral} for $b_0$, which can be understood by examining the leading order response term $\rt_2$.
-A star tends to become more compact when it scalarizes, which is an important determining factor for the sign of the response function.
+Let us start with the most important factor in determining the sign of $b_0$: the sign of $I_2$ (we will discuss its magnitude later).
+For this, we need to study its integrand, $- 2 r^2 \varphi^2 \rt_2$ that is plotted on the top right panel of Figure~\ref{fig: b integral terms}.
+A star tends to become more compact when it scalarizes, which is an important factor in determining the sign of the matter response function.
 In rough terms, this can be understood as the star preferring to be scalarized, hence it would lose some of its energy by moving its matter into the deeper parts of the gravitational well.
-Since the total baryon mass is kept constant, higher compactness means the change in energy density is positive near the core, but there is also a region near the surface where it is negative, see the top right panel of Figure~\ref{fig: b integral terms}.
-This implies that the contribution of the $-2 \varphi^2 \rt_2$ term to Eq.~\eqref{eq: b integral} is negative, pushing scalarization towards being first-order.
-Note that the $r$ and $\varphi$ factors suppress this term near the center and the surface of the star, hence the intermediate region dominates.
+Since the total baryon mass is kept constant, higher compactness means the leading order change in energy density $\rt_2$ is positive near the core, but there is also a region near the surface where it is negative.
+The top right panel of Figure~\ref{fig: b integral terms} exactly follows this pattern.
+Note that the $r$ and $\varphi$ factors suppress $- 2 r^2 \varphi^2 \rt_2$ near the center and the surface of the star, hence the intermediate region dominates, making $I_2$ negative.